eapearson/kbase-service-orcidlink/docs/api/index.md

 #### GET /status
 Get Service Status

-With no parameters, this endpoint returns the current status of the service.
-The status code itself is always "ok".
+This endpoint returns the current status of the service.
+The status code itself is always "ok", by definition.
 Other information includes the current time, and the start time.

-It can be used as a healthcheck, for basic latency performance (as it makes no i/o or other high-latency calls), or for time synchronization (as it returns the current time).
+It can be used as a healthcheck, for basic latency measurement (as it makes no i/o or other high-latency calls), or for time synchronization (as it returns the current time).